repla-app/Server.replaplugin/README.md

 1. Download and install the Repla app.
 2. Run the Repla command-line tool with `repla server <your web server command>"`
-3. Configure when you want your
+3. Configure refresh a refresh string `-r <some string to refresh>`
-3. Once Use standard "File"
+4.

 A few notes on how these features are implemented: